Skip to Content

 apirepo-api

-If your workspace has more than one enabled work repository, add the matching repo-<alias> label to the ticket, issue, work item, or board item.
+If your workspace has more than one enabled work repositories, add the matching repo-<alias> label to the ticket, issue, work item, or board item.
 For example, if the repository alias is web, add:

 repo-web